 Additionally, some “seeds” used as planting materials are not entirely seeds.
 Examples are some palm seeds with the mesocarp (husk) removed but with the endocarp (shell) that sorrounds the seed retained.
 The planting material for pili nut (Canarium ovatum), after removing the fibrous mesocarp, consists of a botanical seed and a hard shell which is an endocarp.

-Addendum (more on the functions of fruits): The seedless fruits of the cactus plant teddy-bear cholla (Opuntia bigelovii), after falling to the ground, can grow into new plants having identical genotypes (clones) of the parent plant (Moore et al. 2003).
+Update (more on the functions of fruits in plants): Fruits also serve as a reproductive organ.
+The seedless fruits of the cactus plant teddy-bear cholla (Opuntia bigelovii), after falling to the ground, can grow into new plants having identical genotypes (clones) of the parent plant (Moore et al. 2003).

 (Ben G. Bareja 2012, edited Nov.
 27, 2013)